Skip to main content

 What Are the Essential Micronutrients for Insulin Signaling?

 While macronutrients form the architecture of your diet, micronutrients are the specialized tools and fasteners that ensure the structure is sound.
-Several vitamins and minerals play indispensable roles as cofactors in the complex machinery of and insulin signaling.
+Several vitamins and minerals play indispensable roles as cofactors in the complex machinery of glucose metabolism and insulin signaling.

 Deficiencies in these key areas can impair your body’s ability to manage blood sugar, even with a well-structured macronutrient plan.
 Ensuring an adequate intake of these micronutrients through whole foods is a critical layer of support for anyone on TRT looking to optimize their metabolic health.